OleMchls/olemchls.github.com/_posts/2017-12-27-one-year-remote-with-dnsimple.md

 ## FAQ

 ### Where is your company based?
-We have no headquartered, the company DNSimple is a US company.
+We have no headquarter, the company _DNSimple_ is a US company.
 But the team is globally distributed across six different countries.

 ### So you are working from home?
 TL;DR: Sometimes.

-Some month I prefer staying at home, but I quickly realize I'm not that productive and staying at home the entire day drains my mood.
+It depends some month I prefer staying at home, but I quickly realize I'm not that productive and staying at home the entire day drains my mood.
 I also work from various co-working spaces, some month I spend a more or less _regular_ working day there.
 Others I'm only there to attend a conference call.

 But my most favorite places are coffee shops, I wrote an article about [the dos and don'ts of working from coffee shops](https://blog.dnsimple.com/2017/03/working-in-coffeeshops/).
 Coffeeshops are great because you have people around you it's a busy environment but allows focus (for me).